coderplex-org/learn/web-dev/Frontend/Libraries & Frameworks/Learn-React.md

 ### Tasks :

 * Create a modified `h1` tag which has underline and blue colored text.
 You should be able to use it as `<Modh1>Some text</Modh1>`

+#### Additional Tasks:
+- Build a simple markdown app
+- Make a coursel
+- Make any component that you find will accelerate your work, like
+  - A table component to quickly create tables
+  - A responsive menu component
+  - Anything else you could thing of!
+- A simple TODO APP

 ## Rendering